-Although a significant opportunity for the region, growth in self-drive tourism is also a challenge, particularly for the region's road network in catering for increased demand and conflicting network users.
+Although a significant opportunity for the region, growth in self-drive tourism is also a challenge, particularly for the region's road network in catering for increased demand and risk of conflict between network users.
 The influx of private vehicles (many towing caravans) during peak holiday periods can interfere with the efficient movement of freight.
 Variations in road conditions, long distances between overtaking lanes and high traffic volumes can result in travel time delays and safety risks.
 Other issues include increased demand for available rest areas, wayfinding signage and a lack of education for tourists about driving to the conditions experienced on regional roads and interacting with freight vehicles (including OSOM vehicles).

-The consistency and condition of the road network, tourism signage and the provision of tourist rest and scenic stops are important to the growth of self-drive tourism.
-These factors contribute to a positive visitor experience, along with improved mobile network coverage for safety, navigation and access to real-time transport network information.
+A range of transport network features can contribute to a positive visitor experience and encourage growth of self-drive tourism.
+These features include the consistency and condition of the road network, tourism signage, provision of tourist rest and scenic stops, and improved mobile network coverage for safey, navigation and access to real-time transport network information.
+Growth in cycling tourism can be supported by continued investment in active transport facilities and through investigation of recreational cycling opportunities.